paulzer01/another-basic-twitter-clone/README.md

 pm2 start app.js -i max   # runs the app with the maximum amount of computer cores available
 ```

-## 7. Nginx (reverse proxy) production setup
+## 7. NGINX (reverse proxy) production setup

-**Nginx allows us to reverse proxy our server with its IPv4 address and non-standard port to the standard port 80 (which is implicit in all website URLs on the internet using the internet communication protocol, HyperText Transfer Protocol (HTTP).**
+**NGINX allows us to reverse proxy our server with its IPv4 address and non-standard port to the standard port 80 (which is implicit in all website URLs on the internet using the internet communication protocol, HyperText Transfer Protocol (HTTP).**

 ----

-**7.1 Install nginx on the EC2 instance**
+**7.1 Install NGINX on the EC2 instance**
 ```
 sudo amazon-linux-extras install nginx1.12
 ```

 -----

-**7.2 Edit the Nginx configuration**
+**7.2 Edit the NGINX configuration**
-* Open up the nginx configuration file
+* Open up the NGINX configuration file
 ```
 sudo nano /etc/nginx/nginx.conf               # opens nginx.conf with the nano text editor that comes with EC2
 ```